MarkVincent7/loads-of-love-scheduler/replit.md

 - Events automatically transition to past events after all time slots conclude
 - Modified duplicate registration logic to allow multiple registrations from same browser with different personal information
 - Duplicate check now requires exact match of both email AND phone (full registrations) or just email (waitlist only)
+- Fixed email reminder timezone issue where times were displayed in server timezone instead of Eastern Time
+- Updated scheduler to use proper Eastern Time formatting for all reminder emails

 **July 24, 2025**
 - Fixed registration display issue in admin dashboard